ryantran2165/sudoku-difficulty/Archive/final.md

 The objective in Sudoku is to complete a 9x9 grid of numbers, from one to nine, such that each row, column, and each of the nine 3x3 subgrids contain each digit exactly once.
 The puzzle begins in a partially completed state with pre-filled digits or "clues" as we call them in this paper.
 Sudoku puzzles each have a single unique solution, and the difficulty in finding such a solution varies wildly from absolutely trivial to seemingly impossible.
-In this paper, we will attempt to analyze and uncover the key factors that contribute to what makes or breaks the difficulty of Sudoku puzzles.
+In this paper, we will attempt to analyze and uncover the key factors that determine the difficulty of Sudoku puzzles.
 We will be using a Kaggle dataset that provides us with three million samples, each with four features: puzzle, solution, clues, and difficulty.
 We are given the puzzle as a string of 81 characters representing the 81 possible grid cells.
 Initial clues are given as their respective numerical digit and unknown values to be discovered are represented with a period character.